Miles Teller, Not Theo James, Reunites With Shailene Woodley After ‘Divergent’ Movies And ‘Big Little Lies’

 Like any other actors, who made their splash via blockbuster action movies, Theo James and Shailene Woodley are having a hard time readjusting back into “normal” Hollywood actor life.
 In an interview recently, the 32-year-old actor expressed just how trapped he feels in these big studio roles.

-“[P]urely in terms of career progression, if you don’t want to do things that are representative of that image, and if you have half a brain – yes, that’s definitely something you have to escape,” he said, referring to his typecast, to Evening Standard.”The aim is to be multidimensional.
+“[P]urely in terms of career progression, if you don’t want to do things that are representative of that image, and if you have half a brain – yes, that’s definitely something you have to escape,” he said, referring to his typecast, to Evening Standard.
+“The aim is to be multidimensional.
 And being seen as ‘hunky’, whatever that word describes… can be restrictive.
 Yes.”

 On the other hand, his Divergent co-star Shailene Woodley has been doing better in terms of reputation and in her artistic output.
 Her latest onscreen project was HBO’s Big Little Lies, which also starred Reese Witherspoon and Nicole Kidman, both Oscar winners, and Divergent actress’ performance did not wilt in the presence of these wonderful Hollywood actresses.